Table of contents

 Some lenders, like Discover Personal Loans, let you check your rate with a “soft inquiry” or “soft pull.”
 A soft pull helps you see how much money you might be able to borrow, the interest rate, and the repayment term without any impact on your credit score.

-Be sure to look for loans that don’t have hidden costs.
+Be sure to look for loans that don’t have fees.
 Any extra fees can increase your monthly payments.
 Some lenders charge origination fees and other costs, all of which add to the total cost of your loan.
-Discover Personal Loans never charges additional fees, as long as you pay on time.
+Discover Personal Loans doesn't charge fees of any kind, ever.

 4. Apply for a new loan